 How to make camping comfortable | 22 Tips

 Camping is a great way to get back to nature and spend time with family and friends.
 However, roughing it in the great outdoors can be tough on your body if you're not used to it.
-In this article, we'll give you seven tips on how to make camping more comfortable so that you can enjoy your time in the wilderness!
+In this article, I'll give you seven tips on how to make camping more comfortable so that you can enjoy your time in the wilderness!

 Know Where You Are Going